- To achieve the university’s commitment to and goal of improving diversity among the faculty in order to meet critical research and teaching needs

 - In the event of a failed search, the unit will be allowed to search for the same position for one additional hiring cycle.
 In the event of two failed searches, the unit will need to submit a new request through their dean’s office as part of the standard FVR process.

-- Individual units that have made a hire funded through the FVR must wait three years before applying again.
+- Individual units that have made a full hire funded through the FVR will be assigned a lower priority if they apply again within three years of their latest successful proposal.

 Unit Information Dashboard: Supplement to Faculty Diversity Action Hire Request Form